 After Episode Eight, I thought it was great to finally get the backstory and background information to bring various elements of the series together, but I was frustrated that this information wasn’t revealed until this late in the series.

-After Episode 10, I realized that When Supernatural Battles Became Commonplace was a harem series first are foremost, and that the supernatural abilities are secondary.
+After Episode 10, I realized that When Supernatural Battles Became Commonplace was a harem series first and foremost, and that the supernatural abilities are secondary.
 After resigning myself to this, I decided that I had to try to judge the final two episodes from the harem angle than the overarching story that supposedly exists.

 After watching Episode 12, I was rather unsatisfied with how the series ended, because it was such a non-ending.
 This is probably due to the fact that the light novel series hasn’t ended, so those involved with the anime adaptation felt the series needed to have such a non-ending so they didn’t accidentally contradict something that could appear in a future volume of the light novel series.
 There’s still so many loose ends that are left unresolved that I just wasn’t satisfied as a viewer at the end of the series.
 It really made me wonder why I’d invested 12 weeks of my life into this series.